Silverfish

 Physical Characteristics

-Silverfish are small, wingless insects with elongated, teardrop-shaped bodies.
-They are typically silver or gray in color and have a metallic sheen.
-Their bodies are covered in fine scales, giving them a slippery appearance.
-They have three long, bristle-like appendages extending from their rear and two long antennae on their heads.
-Adults can reach up to 3/4 inch in length.
+Silverfish are small, wingless insects with teardrop-shaped bodies.
+They are silver or gray and have a metallic sheen.
+Their bodies are covered in fine scales, giving them a slippery look.
+They have three long tail-like parts at the rear and two long antennae on their heads.
+Adults can grow up to 3/4 inch long.

 Common Species